 MCSP is a one academic year commitment so participants should anticipate regular and timely meetings, workshops and events with their faculty advisor, student mentors, program coordinator and other staff and resources on campus.
 This program is truly an opportunity for participants to avoid the typical pitfalls of the first year in order to succeed academically and build a foundation for success and graduation with a bachelor’s degree in four years.

-- Learn about the Morris Campus resources available to support your success.
+- Learn about Morris Campus resources available to support your success

-- Earn stipends of $550 to support academic expenses, as well as complimentary movie tickets, Higbies coffee shop certificates, flash drives, and more.
+- Earn stipends of $475 to support academic expenses, as well as complimentary movie tickets, Higbies coffee shop certificates, flash drives, and more

-- A new, first-year college student beginning college at Morris in fall 2013.
+- A new, first-year college student beginning college at Morris in fall 2014 or a second year student who was in MCSP last academic year.
 The program supports new students entering college for the first time.
 Students who have earned college credits while completing high school are eligible.
 However, the program cannot serve transfer students.

 - U.S. students from traditionally underserved backgrounds who meet one or more of the following criteria: